Battle of Solway Moss 1542

 In October 1542 the Duke of Norfolk at the head of 20,000 men marched north and burnt the Scottish border towns of Jedburgh and Kelso.
 In retaliation James V sent a Scottish army of 10,000-17,000 men commanded by Oliver Sinclair south of the border with orders to burn Cumbria.

-Thomas Wharton, the local commander, had managed to raise an English force of 3,000 men and stationed them on a slight elevation overlooking the swampy area known as Solway Moss.
+Thomas Wharton, Knight of Cumbria, had managed to raise an English force of 3,000 men and stationed them on a slight elevation overlooking the swampy area known as Solway Moss.

 On 25th November 1542 the Scots approached.
 They saw the English flags and soldiers ahead of them.
 Fearing it was part of a much larger force many turned and fled.
 The battle was a resounding victory for the English who took two Earls, five Lords more than one thousand soldiers prisoner.
 Seven English men and twenty Scots were killed during the battle, some of the Scots drowned in the swamps.